felixnboi/GroupG-Molekulardynamik/README.md

 If none of both are set the *"eingabe-sonne.txt"* file at path */input* is used.

 Example: ./MolSim -g --force l --delta 0.0002 --end 5

 </details>

 #### ParticleGenerator:
 The ParticleGenerator executable also uses the *getopt_long()* function of the standard library to parse command line arguments.
-The usage is as follows:
+The usages are as follows:
 Usage: *"./ParticleGenerator --xml string [--help] [-t]"* or *"./ParticleGenerator [--help] [-s] -m double -d double -x double -y double -z double --sizeX int --sizeY int --sizeY int --velocityX double --velocityY double --velocityZ double"*

 First usage:

 <details>
 <summary> parameters </summary>

 *"--xml string"*: **mandatory** Give the path to the .xml-file to be used for parameter parsing.
 *"--help"*: **optional** If set a usage message is logged and program terminates.

 Example: ./MolSim --xml ../input/Assignment2.xml

 </details>

 Please make sure that this .xml-file can be validated against [XMLFormat.xsd](/src/io/input/XMLFormat.xsd).
 This usage has to be used for assignments after assignment2.